 Medical malpractice insurance is — to say the least — a complex and confusing issue.
-The subject can be especially intimidating to new physicians, those faced with purchasing a new policy, or anyone dealing with an incident or claim for the first time.
+The subject can be intimidating to physicians, especially those faced with purchasing a new policy or who are dealing with an incident or claim for the first time.

 A generic term used to refer to physicians’ professional liability insurance coverage.
 A malpractice policy provides protection against liability that a physician may incur as a result of the rendering of—or the failure to render—medical services.
 A typical malpractice policy will pay: (1) the costs of investigating any claims against an insured physician; (2) the costs of defending those claims; and (3) the indemnity cost of any legal settlement on behalf of—or court judgment against—the insured physician, up to the policy limits.

-A physician’s professional liability policy may be extended to include coverage for his or her corporation (P.C.), as well as employees.
+A professional liability policy may be extended to include coverage for a physician’s corporation (P.C.), as well as employees.
 Unless specifically endorsed, coverage is not extended to include physician assistants, nurse practitioners, nurse midwives, or CRNAs, and may not provide coverage for residents or locum tenens physicians.
-Most policies are written on either a claims-made or occurrence basis.
+Policies are either written on a claims-made or occurrence basis.

-Occurrence malpractice policies cover a physician for incidents that occur while the policy is in effect, regardless of when the incident is reported to the insurer.
+Occurrence malpractice policies provide coverage for incidents that occur while the policy is in effect, regardless of when the incident is reported to the insurer.

-Claims-made policies cover a physician for incidents that occur after the retroactive date and are reported to the insurer while the policy is in force.
+Claims-made policies provide coverage for incidents that occur after the retroactive date and are reported to the insurer while the policy is in force.

 For coverage under a claims-made policy to apply, the incident or claim must have occurred after the retroactive date of the policy.
 For most physicians, this retroactive date is the first date they purchased claims-made professional liability coverage.
 The retroactive date should remain the same as the policy is renewed.

 Some carriers may limit the ERP and only allow claims to be reported for a specific period (12 months, 36 months, etc.).
-The carrier will usually charge an additional premium for the ERP.
+The carrier will charge an additional premium for the ERP, which is typically a percentage of the annual premium.
+It is preferable to purchase an unlimited ERP, however, that option is not always available.
 In some cases, the carrier will provide a free tail to the physician upon disability, death, or retirement.
 To obtain the free tail, the physician generally needs to be insured by the same carrier for a minimum of five years.

-Under a claims-made policy, the prior acts period, also known as “nose” coverage, is the period of time between a physician’s retroactive date and the current policy period.
-If there is prior occurrence coverage, or this is the first claims-made policy that is being purchased, then there should be no nose exposure.
+Under a claims-made policy, the prior acts period, also known as “nose” coverage, is the period of time between a physician’s retroactive date from a prior policy and the current policy period.

-A malpractice policy usually provides coverage to the physician (and frequently his or her corporation and employees) for damages resulting from the rendering of, or failure to render, professional healthcare services.
-Many policies do not specifically define the term “professional healthcare services.”
+A malpractice insurance policy usually provides coverage to the insured for damages resulting from the rendering of, or failure to render, professional healthcare services.